 Signature Research Areas

 While faculty and students in the College of Communication and Information Sciences conduct research in many areas, we highlight three signature areas of research:

 Emergent MediaNo program encompassing issues of media can fully explore the rapidly shifting landscape without focusing on digital platforms and their impact within social, user-generated, mobile and other newer terrains.
 Keenly focused on such issues, faculty and students in C&IS are utilizing big data, research laboratories and local partnerships to advance understandings of emergent media and the effects of these changes in production, consumption and public reasoning.

 Health CommunicationHealth communication research is one of the fastest-growing areas of investigation in communication.
 The college has a variety of research facilities within the Institute for Communication and Information Research including a child media lab, content analysis lab and psychophysiology lab.
-The Health Communication Lab is also a key resource in this area.
 Recent projects focus on health disparities across states, mental health stigma and representations in a mediated context, and health literacy in children.